 Command / Params Cmp Description

 create-cluster no Precondition: the /mars/ filesystem must be mounted and it must be empty (mkfs.ext4, see instructions in section 2.4.2).
 The mars.ko kernel module must not be loaded.
 Postcondition: the initial symlink tree is created in /mars/.
 Addition- ally, the /mars/uuid symlink is created for later distribution in the clus- ter.
-It uniquely identifies the cluster in the world.
+It uniquely indentifies the cluster in the world.
 This must be called exactly once at the initial primary.
 Hint: use theip= option if you have multiple network interfaces.
-Example on hostA: marsadmip=192.168.2.101 create-cluster www.lock exactly once at the most critical part of your setup.
-They must be globally unique, and they must never change, per- petually.
-Any (human) error is your fault!
-See also the GPL: NO WARRANTY 11.
-BECAUSE THE PROGRAM IS LICENSED FREE OF CHARGE, THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
-EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLD- ERS AND/OR OTHER PARTIES PROVIDE THE PRO- GRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUD- ING, BUT NOT LIMITED TO, THE IMPLIED WAR- RANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
-SHOULD THE PRO- GRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORREC- TION.
+Example on hostA: marsadmip=192.168.2.101 create-cluster

 Command / Params Cmp Description

 Command / Params Cmp Description

-join-cluster +Or- join-cluster \$host \$host_ip no Preconditions: the cluster must have been already created with create-cluster at another node \$host (optionally supplying an alternative IP address \$host_ip).
-At your local node, the /mars/ filesystem must be mounted and it must be empty (mkfs.ext4, see instructions in section 2.4.2). , The mars.ko kernel module must be loaded ^a .
-Postcondition: the initial symlink tree /mars/ is replicated from the remote host \$host, and the local host has been added as another cluster member.
+join-cluster +Or- join-cluster \$host \$host_ip no $\begin{array}{l} Preconditions: the cluster must have been already created with create-cluster at another node $host (optionally supplying an alternative IP address $host_ip).
+At your local node, the /mars/ filesystem must be mounted and it must be empty (mkfs.ext4, see instructions in section 2.4.2). , The mars.ko kernel module must be loadeda.
+Postcondition: the initial symlink tree /mars/ is replicated from the remote host $host, and the local host has been added as another cluster member.
 This must be called exactly once at every initial secondary node.
 Hint: use theip= option if you have multiple interfaces on your local hostB, and thus the local IP detection is not unique.
 Be sure to use the right IP, e.g. if you have a dedicated replication network.
-Similarly, use the optional \$host_ip parameter if the current primary hostA also has multiple IP addresses, and thus the partner IP (in the replication network) is also not uniquely deducable from the hostname.
-Full example on hostB: marsadmip=192.168.2.102 join-cluster hostA 192.168.2.101 ^a In ancient MARS versions before mars0.1astable101 the kernel module must not be loaded, and a working ssh connection to \$host must work as root (without password), and rsync must be installed at all cluster nodes.
-PROVISIONARY: in some newer MARS versions >= mars0.1astable101, the old ssh-based method is automatically used as a fallback when the kernel module is forgotten to load; however this provisionary workaround shall disappear in future.
+Similarly, use the optional $host_ip parameter if the current primary hostA also has multiple IP addresses, and thus the partner IP (in the replication network) is also not uniquely deducable from the hostname.
+Full example on hostB: marsadmip=192.168.2.102 join-cluster hostA 192.168.2.101 a In ancient MARS versions before mars0.1astable101 the kernel module must not be loaded, and a working ssh connection to $host must work as root (without password), and rsync must be installed at all cluster nodes.
+PROVISIONARY: in some newer MARS versions >= mars0.1astable101, the old ssh-based method is automatically used as a fallback when the kernel module is forgotten to load; however this provisionary workaround shall disappear in future.$

 Command / Params Cmp Description